 Medical Safety Card

 Always carry your medical safety card with you in case of an emergency.
-If you don’t have a medical safety card, ask your care team to provide the ACTION medical safety card (sample below) for you.
+If you don’t have a medical safety card, download and fill out the ACTION VAD Emergency Medical Safety Card below.

 Throughout your journey, your care team is there to support and guide you, as well as answer any questions or concerns you have.